-Xuemin (Sheryl) Lu is named the undergraduate research coordinator for the College of Science, replacing Dominic Chaloner, who has taken the position of director of undergraduate studies for Environmental Sciences.
+Xuemin (Sheryl) Lu is named the undergraduate research director for the College of Science, replacing Dominic Chaloner, who has taken the position of director of undergraduate studies for Environmental Sciences.

 Lu, assistant teaching professor in the Department of Biological Sciences, has broad research and training experience in developmental biology, molecular genetics and cancer genomics, including innovative research with two Nobel Laureates.

 “Professor Lu’s experiences will be invaluable as she leads undergraduates through the process of obtaining scientific research experiences,” says Mary Galvin, the William K. Warren Foundation Dean.
 “I would also like to thank Dominic Chaloner for 10 years of excellence in guiding numerous students toward successful scientific careers through our undergraduate research program.”